Paris · Operators

 Paris operators meet the American buyer.

-US commercial architecture for PDGs and CEOs at Paris-headquartered firms running a US subsidiary, a US joint venture, or direct outbound from the Eighth Arrondissement into the United States.
-French heritage credentials carried into a register the American buyer reads in twenty seconds.
+US sales and marketing system for PDGs and CEOs at Paris-headquartered firms running a US subsidiary, a US joint venture, or direct outbound from the Eighth Arrondissement into the United States.
+French heritage credentials carried into a register the American buyer judges in twenty seconds.

 Why Paris operators arrive here.